Frequently Asked Questions

 I don't see your company registered with HMAC or Companies House, etc.

 That is correct.
-As a US based company that does not have a location in the UK we do not have to be registered with the UK.
-Our mailing address is used soley for mailing purposes as all testing is performed at our headquarters in the US.
+We are a US-based company and do not currently have a physical operating location in the UK, so we are not required to be registered as a UK company.
+Our UK mailing address is used solely for mailing purposes, while all testing is carried out through our partner laboratory in the United States.

 Can you tell me specifically what kind of cob I have?